 Suppliers will abide by all applicable tax laws and will not engage in, or facilitate, any activities, either by Supplier, other corporations or individuals, which result in the illegal or fraudulent avoidance of taxes under applicable tax laws.

 To report questionable behavior or a possible violation of the Code, Suppliers are encouraged to work with their primary Progress contact in resolving their concern.
-If that is not possible or appropriate, please contact Progress through any of the following methods:
+If that is not possible or appropriate, please report the matter to Progress through either of the following methods:

-Phone: Call the independent third-party ethics and compliance hotline (referred to as “ALERTLINE”) that has been established for the reporting of violations.
+Call or submit an online report to the independent third-party ethics and compliance hotline and incident management system (referred to as “EthicsPoint”) that has been established for the reporting of violations.

-ALERTLINE may be accessed in the U.S. by dialing toll-free 1-877-277-3165.
-If dialing the ALERTLINE from an international location, enter the AT&T direct access number for the country being called and, when prompted, enter the toll-free “ALERTLINE” number (877-277-3165).
+“EthicsPoint” may be accessed in the U.S. by dialing toll-free 1-877-277-3165.
+If dialing the EthicsPoint from an international location, enter the AT&T direct access number for the country you are calling and, when prompted, enter the toll-free EthicsPoint number (877-277-3165).
 Do not press “1” or “0” before entering the toll-free number.

-The ALERTLINE service is available 24 hours a day, seven days a week.
-Reports made using the ALERTLINE can be made anonymously.
+The EthicsPoint service is available 24 hours a day, seven days a week.
+Reports made using EthicsPoints can be made anonymously.